 The first installation of M.A.R.S. will focus on Los Angeles, bringing together the artistic sensibility and expertise of local artists who live and work in and around the city, and attesting to the factor of migration that this SoCal capital sees every day.

 The second installation will similarly take place in and focus on a specific metropolitan area, Berlin.
 However, as we move into the second installation a year later, its birth place and forefather M.A.R.S.
 LA will not cease to exist.
 Instead, M.A.R.S.
 Festival will take over Berlin and Los Angeles at the same time, connecting the musicians, artists, and audiences through the means of Virtual Reality – merging and blurring the geographical realities of the two cities.

-Moving on to the third installation of the festival, M.A.R.S. will add to its roster yet another world capital, New York City, and simultaneously exist in all three locations.
-In each subsequent year M.A.R.S. will expand further to a new city, creating an interconnected web of places, arts, musicians, performers and audiences, all the while maintaining and honoring both its roots and newer generations of the festival that will eventually be present in every major city of the world.
+Moving on to the future of the festival, M.A.R.S., is to create an interconnected web of places, arts, musicians, performers and audiences, all the while maintaining and honoring both its roots and newer generations of the festival that will eventually be present in the major cities of the world.